lucspt/create-python-starter/README.md

 Hey, welcome to our python project scaffolder, `create-python-starter`!

-It is a cli tool that let's creates a templated python project with many batteries included,
+It is a cli tool that creates a templated python project with many batteries included,
 like:

 - [rye](https://rye.astral.sh/)
 - [ruff](https://docs.astral.sh/ruff/)
 - [mypy](https://mypy.readthedocs.io/en/stable/index.html)
-- git pre-commit hooks (testing, linting, formatting, etc)
+- git pre-commit hook (testing, linting, formatting, etc)

 You can create a new project interactively by running: